Master of Library & Information Science Admissions

 - Bachelor's degree or equivalent to that earned from a regionally accredited institution in the U.S.

-- Total GPA of 3.0 or higher in their highest completed degree.
+- Total GPA of 3.0 or higher in their highest completed degree for regular admission.
 GPA is calculated from the grades of all courses taken at the relevant level, baccalaureate or master.

 - International Students must provide evidence of English Language Proficiency.
 See the International Students page on our site for details on score requirements.